NicholasKao/Hangman/README.md

-Hangman
+Hangman\n
-Developed - Summer 2015
+Developed - Summer 2015\n
 Implemented in Python3.

 I independently developed a hangman game in Python3 after one semester of computer science classes.
 I have minimally cleaned up this project since, only changing text prompts and formatting.